Poppy: Symbolism

-Commemoration of war dead
+Wartime remembrance

 The poppy of wartime remembrance is Papaver rhoeas, the red-flowered corn poppy.
 This poppy is a common plant of disturbed ground in Europe and is found in many locations, including Flanders, which is the setting of the famous poem "In Flanders Fields" by the Canadian surgeon and soldier John McCrae.
 In Canada, the United Kingdom, Australia, South Africa and New Zealand, artificial poppies (plastic in Canada, paper in the UK, Australia, South Africa, Malta and New Zealand) are worn to commemorate those who died in war.

-This form of commemoration is associated with Remembrance Day, which falls on November 11.
-In Canada, Australia and the UK, poppies are often worn from the beginning of November through to the 11th, or Remembrance Sunday if that falls on a later date.
-In New Zealand and Australia, soldiers are also commemorated on ANZAC day (April 25), although the poppy is still commonly worn around Remembrance Day.
+This form of commemoration is associated with Remembrance Day, which falls on 11 November.
+In Canada, Australia and the UK, poppies are often worn from the beginning of November through to the 11th, or Remembrance Sunday, if that falls on a later date.
+In New Zealand and Australia, soldiers are also commemorated on ANZAC day (25 April), although the poppy is still commonly worn around Remembrance Day.
 Wearing of poppies has been a custom since 1924 in the United States.
 Moina Michael of Georgia is credited as the founder of the Memorial Poppy in the United States.

-Artificial poppies (called "Buddy Poppies") are used in the veterans' aid campaign by the Veterans of Foreign Wars, which provides money to the veterans who assemble the poppies and various aid programs to veterans and their families.
+The Veterans of Foreign Wars provides financial aid to its members in need and their families, partly through the selling of artificial poppies known by the registered trademark "Buddy Poppy" since 1924.
+Disabled veterans have assembled the poppies from the beginning of the campaign in 1923.
+The VFW Buddy Poppy program has raised millions of dollars to support the welfare of veterans and their families.

+The original poppy poster was painted by Howard Chandler Christy in 1926.
+Many other official posters appeared in subsequent years.
+Their purpose was to advertise and promote sales.